umfy/sanguine-oasis/posts/5-death.md

 ---
 id: 5
 title: Life and Death
-updated: 1.06.2024
+updated: 20.12.2025
 snippet: details
 ---

 ## Stats
 ### Hit points

-You have 3D6 HP.
+You have D6 HP.
 When damaged, subtract the damage dealt from your current HP.

-### Using hit points to cast magic
+### Exhaustion points

-The spells can be empowered by using HP.
+The spells and attacks can be empowered by gaining Exhaustion Points.
-HP lost this way can only be restored though natural healing processes.
-The amount of HP used this way is called Exhaustion Points (EP).
+Additionally Exhaustion Points can be gained when character is burdened or sick.

-#### Tracking HP in game
+#### Tracking HP and EP in game

-To keep track of the damage used on spells keep 2 HP trackers on the table.
+Keep two trackers on the table.
 The HP tracker is initially set on your max HP and goes down when you are damaged.
-The EP tracker is initially set to 1 and goes up when you use HP to cast spells.
+The EP tracker is initially set to 1 and goes up when you use HP to cast spells etc.
 You start dying when HP tracker is lower than EP tracker.

 ## Dying

 Each player character can aquire up to 3 wounds.
 Gaining more wounds kills the character.
-When HP becomes lower than EP, you gain 1 wound and start Dying.
+When HP value changes to be lower than EP, you gain 1 wound and start Dying.
 While Dying add 1 wound point at the end of your turn.
-When absolute HP would become less than 1, you gain 1 wound point and set HP to 1 instead.
+When HP would become less than 1, you gain 1 wound point in order to set HP back to 1.

 When Dying, player can act normally or roll Survival to stop Dying.
-Another player can aid Dying character, which gives Help on their next Dying roll.
+Another player can aid Dying character, which gives Help on their next Survival roll.

-Circumstances that restore HP above EP, also stop character from Dying.
+Circumstances that restore HP above EP (or would be able to restore more HP than maximum value), also stop character from Dying.

 Consequences apply at the moment of getting a wound: